aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/shapebase/horizontalalignment/_index.md

 ### Remarks

-The default value is None.Has effect only for top level floating shapes.
+The default value is None.

+Has effect only for top level floating shapes.

 ### Examples